fsfe/reuse-docs/tutorial.md

 {{< box-tool >}}

 The tool as of now does not provide a way to replace existing REUSE-compliant copyright and licensing information.
-A modified run of the `addheader` command would not replace but extend the `.license` files with two additional lines stating the copyright of Max Mehl and the CC-BY-4.0 license.
+A run of the `addheader` command would not replace but extend the `.license` files with two additional lines stating the copyright of Max Mehl and the CC-BY-4.0 license.
 So you would have to update these manually.